Finite Localities II

 and so $C_S(R)=Z(R)$.
 That is, $C_S(R)\leq R$, and thus $Q$ is $\ca F$-centric.
 As $\ca F^c$ is $\ca F$-invariant by 1.9, $P$ is then $\ca F$-centric.
 That is:

 The reverse implication is given by the definition of $\ca F^c$.

 \enddemo

 Let $\Psi$ be a non-empty set of $\ca F$-isomorphisms.
-Then $\ca F$ is {\it generated} by $\Psi$ if every $\ca F$-isomorphism can be expressed as a composition of restrictions of members of $\Psi$.
-We may write $\ca F=\<\Psi\>$ in that case.
-An important special case is that in which
+Then $\ca F$ is {\it generated} by $\Psi$ if every $\ca F$-isomorphism can be expressed as a composition of restrictions of members of $\Psi$, and write $\ca F=\<\Psi\>$ in that case.
+If $\G$ is a non-empty set of subgroups of $S$ and